In this article we share 6 Tips to Get Video Branding Right.

 As a content creator or video marketer, you’re probably well aware of the critical role an introduction and the conclusion of a video is to a brand; it’s what allows a viewer to decide whether they want to stay till the end of the video.

-With a compelling and engaging intro/thumbnails and an outro that ends with a supporting statement, your chances of impressing your viewers grow manyfold.
-As such, it is important for you to use this opportunity to brand your intro and outro in order to make the best out of it.
+With a compelling and engaging intro/thumbnail and an outro that ends with a supporting statement, your chances of impressing your viewers growth many fold.
+As such, it is important to use this opportunity to brand your intro and outro in order to make the most out of it.

 A few things to remember while making intros and outros include: